 The Implementation Phase: Therapeutic Modalities

-Perhaps the most critical of phases includes the implementation of critical care aimed to address airway challenges and subsequent sleep disorders.
+Perhaps the important phase is the implementation of critical care aimed to address airway challenges and subsequent sleep disorders.
 These therapeutic modalities require the involvement of the oral health care practitioner to counsel the patient through the receipt of their device and/or care for optimal airway management.

 - Review common mid-treatment challenges with patients experiencing airway disorders